33 Chinese tiger facts, for those curious about the ferocious mascot of the new lunar year.

 6. So it’s said, the Chinese character for “King,” i.e., wang (王), was derived from the strips on the forehead of the tiger.
 In Chinese culture, the tiger is regarded as the king of the jungle, not the lion.

-7. In Chinese mythicism, Bai Hu (白虎) the white tiger is one of the four celestial beasts and represents the West, metals, and autumn.
+7. In Chinese mythicism, Bai Hu (白虎) the white tiger is one of the four celestial beasts and represents the cardinal west, metals, and autumn.
 Some geomancy practices also state that the “East,” represented by the Green Dragon, must always be higher than the “West” to keep the ferocious tiger in check.

-8. Perhaps because of the mythical pairing of the Eastern Green Dragon and Western White Tiger, the “dragon and tiger” is today a metaphor in the Chinese language for prowess.
+8. Perhaps because of the frequent mythical pairing of the Eastern Green Dragon and Western White Tiger, the “dragon and tiger” is today a metaphor in the Chinese language for prowess.
 Anything with the characters of Longhu (龙虎) is assuredly something of great physical might.

 9. As a symbol of vigour and power, the tiger is frequently invoked in Chinese folkloric practices for health and protection.
 For example, villagers would paste drawings of tigers on main doors to repel evil.
 Children would also be given tiger caps and shoes to wear.
 During tiger years, wang (王) would also be written in red on the heads of kids in hopes of well-being and vitality.

 10. Interestingly, the tiger doesn’t appear much in Chinese Buddhism.
-Its most noticeable appearance is but that of the “subdued” tiger of Tiger Taming Lohan/Arhat.
+Its most noticeable appearance is but that of the “subdued” tiger of the Tiger Taming Lohan/Arhat.
 In classic Chinese paintings depicting the Tiger Taming Lohan, the tigers are generally “cute” and friendly too.
 (That is, till the pre-modern age)

 11. In Taoism and Chinese folkloric worship, the Tiger Lord (虎爷 | Hu Ye) is worshipped as the divine steed of Chenghuang and Earth gods.
 Capable of banishing evil and wicked schemers, Hu Ye is also frequently worshipped with raw meat.
 Slices are placed at the mouth of statues.